teebarg/scraper/README.md

 # Product Scraper and Processor

 This project consists of a Chrome extension and a Python Serverless for scraping product information from web pages and processing it.
-The scraped data is stored in a Google Sheet and product images are uploaded to Firebase Storage.
+The scraped data is stored in a Google Sheet and product images are uploaded to Supabase Storage.

 ## Components

 1. Chrome Extension: Captures the HTML of the current page and sends it to the backend.
-2. Vercel Python Serverless: Processes the HTML, extracts product information, updates a Google Sheet, and uploads images to Firebase.
+2. Vercel Python Serverless: Processes the HTML, extracts product information, updates a Google Sheet, and uploads images to Supabase.

 ## Setup